-Invented by a chemist in 1941, the Chemex Coffee Maker is simple in appearance and in use but is extraordinary engineered to brew the best cup of coffee possible.
+Invented by a chemist in 1941, the Chemex Coffeemaker is simple in appearance and in use, but its extraordinary engineering is designed to brew the best cup of coffee possible.

-This coffee brewer is an beautifully crafted, simple to use, organically shaped vessel made of high quality, borosilicate heat resistant glass that imparts no flavors of its own.
+This coffee brewer is a beautifully crafted, simple to use, organically shaped vessel made of high quality borosilicate, a heat-resistant glass that imparts no flavors of its own.

-The this brewing device, together with it’s propriety bonded paper filters, makes a near perfect beverage.
-Clear, pure, flavorful and without bitterness or sediment every time.
+This brewing device, together with its propriety bonded paper filters, makes a near perfect beverage that’s clear, pure and flavorful without bitterness or sediment every time.
 The coffee only comes in contact with the scientifically designed filter and non-porous glass.

 With this apparatus, you can make coffee as strong as you like without bitterness.
-Perfect for iced coffee and coffee flavoring for gourmet recipes.
-Because of its purity, the resulting extractions can be covered and stored in the refrigerator for reheating…without losing flavor!
+It’s perfect for making iced coffee and preparing coffee flavoring for gourmet recipes.
+Because of its purity, the resulting extractions can be covered and stored in the refrigerator for reheating… without losing flavor!
 There are no oils left intact in the brew to go rancid.

 Models and Products